10. Introducing Data Frames

 and when with a DataFrame

-because each of them defines a slightly different set of methods.
+as each of them defines a slightly different set of methods.

 s.mean()